 Example – computation of differential cost, differential revenues and differential net operating income:

-The management of Galaxy company is considering two alternatives.
-The costs and revenues of two alternatives is given below:
+The management of Galaxy company has two alternatives to choose from.
+Compute differential revenue, differential cost and differential net operating income from the information of two alternatives given below:

 In the above example, total differential revenue is $200,000 (1,600,000 – 1,400,000), differential cost is $130,000 (1,240,000 – 1,110,000) and differential net operating income is $70,000 ($360,000 – $290,000).